How Monetary Policy Control Inflation?

 Open Market Operations

-When inflation is high, central banks sell government securities to reduce the money supply and curb demand.
-When inflation is low, they buy securities to inject more money and stimulate the economy.
-By carefully adjusting the money supply, central banks can manage inflation and maintain price stability.
+When inflation is above average, central banks tend to sell government securities with the aim of reducing the money supply and curbing demand.
+When the inflation rate is lower, then the central banks buy securities to inject more money into the economy to stimulate it.
+By careful signaling of the money supply, central banks are able to manage inflation so that prices are stable.

 Reserve Requirements